 8. What's one thing this team does better than any other team you've worked on?

 Why these work: We started doing Friday shoutouts almost by accident.
 I asked question 31 on a random Friday and Carolina immediately named one of the engineers who'd stayed late to help her with a prototype.
-The look on his face — I don't think anyone had publicly thanked him for anything in months.
+You should have seen his face.
+I don't think anyone had publicly thanked him for anything in months.
 After that, the Friday shoutout became sacred.
 People actually looked forward to our Friday standup.
-Teams that practice regular peer recognition report 23% higher engagement.
-I believe it — I saw it happen.
+I can't point you to a clean statistic for it, but the change on our team was hard to miss: the people who got recognized on Friday showed up lighter on Monday.

 Fun & Icebreaker Questions